anonymoustafa/anonymostafa.github.io/_posts/2018-09-18-my-journey-to-oracle-world-part-0.md

  - illness
 ---
 ![oracle, the cradle of modern world](https://raw.githubusercontent.com/anonymoustafa/anonymostafa.github.io/master/pictures/20151027-oracle-logo-on-yacht-100625235-large.jpg)
-Although I am amateur in coding world, I've been busy with my Farsi weblog for a long time.
+Although I am counted as an amateur in coding world, I've been busy with my Farsi weblog for a long time.
 I am going to express my feelings after diving (and maybe sinking deep deep) into beautiful **Oracle world**.